scindex/scindex/scindex.md

 - **N0170**: Shared Libraries
   - *Description*: Libraries that are loaded by programs when they start.
 They are shared among multiple programs, saving memory and disk space.
   - *Examples*: .dll, .so

+- **N0199**: Provisional Packaged & Deployed Artifacts Item
+  - *Description*: A temporary holding category for Packaged & Deployed Artifacts items that do not fit other defined items.
+Use sparingly and submit a 'Suggestion' issue to have the component formally added to the Scindex.

+### Section: N04 - Source & Intermediate Distributions

+- **N0410**: Source Code Archives
+  - *Examples*: .tar.gz, .zip

+- **N0420**: Build System & Toolchain Packages
+  - *Examples*: Yocto Layers, Buildroot Configs, Crosstool-NG

+- **N0430**: Pre-compiled Object & Static Libraries
+  - *Examples*: .o, .a, .lib

+- **N0499**: Provisional Source & Intermediate Distributions Item
+  - *Description*: A temporary holding category for Source & Intermediate Distributions items that do not fit other defined items.
+Use sparingly and submit a 'Suggestion' issue to have the component formally added to the Scindex.

+### Section: N05 - Provisioned Hardware & Appliances

+- **N0510**: Pre-flashed Hardware
+  - *Examples*: Pre-flashed Microcontrollers, Development Kits

+- **N0520**: Virtual Appliances
+  - *Examples*: OVA, VHD, QCOW2

+- **N0530**: Bootable Media
+  - *Examples*: Live ISOs, USB Boot Images

+- **N0599**: Provisional Provisioned Hardware & Appliances Item
+  - *Description*: A temporary holding category for Provisioned Hardware & Appliances items that do not fit other defined items.
+Use sparingly and submit a 'Suggestion' issue to have the component formally added to the Scindex.

+### Section: N06 - Live & Dynamic Distributions

+- **N0610**: Live Patches & Hotfixes
+  - *Examples*: Kernel Live Patches, Dynamic Hot-swapping

+- **N0620**: Dynamic Module Loading
+  - *Examples*: Plugin Systems, Dynamic Library Loading

+- **N0630**: Over-the-Air (OTA) Update Payloads
+  - *Examples*: Delta Update Packages, Full Image Updates

+- **N0699**: Provisional Live & Dynamic Distributions Item
+  - *Description*: A temporary holding category for Live & Dynamic Distributions items that do not fit other defined items.
+Use sparingly and submit a 'Suggestion' issue to have the component formally added to the Scindex.

+### Section: N99 - Provisional DISTRIBUTION & PACKAGING Section
+_A temporary holding section for DISTRIBUTION & PACKAGING components that do not fit into any other defined section.
+Use sparingly and submit a 'Suggestion' issue to have a formal section added._

+- **N9999**: Uncategorized DISTRIBUTION & PACKAGING Component
+  - *Description*: A provisional item for a component in the DISTRIBUTION & PACKAGING division that lacks a formal section or item category.
+Please open a 'Suggestion' issue to have this component and its category formally added.